The Pros and Cons of Being a Teacher

 However, things did not turn out exactly how I'd envisioned.
 I've yet to teach a higher-level class with students who are eager to learn.
 Instead, I've gotten the classes with struggling learners, kids on the verge of dropping out, and kids who come with parole officers and troubled backgrounds who sometimes don't see the value in education.
 I've had to revamp my initial teaching style in order to reach these types of students, and every year (sometimes every day) brings new challenges.

 Contrary to what you might think, however, I absolutely love these classes and the kids I've taught over the years.
 I wouldn't change it for anything.

-- The feeling you get when a kid chooses you as the one person they will open up to and let down their guard.
+- Being a confidante.
+The feeling you get when a kid chooses you as the one person they will open up to and let down their guard.

 - The bond you form with your students after spending 180 days with them during the school year.
 I've had students from 10 years ago still stop by to see me, send me emails, and look me up on Facebook.
 I've been invited to baby showers, weddings, and college graduations of former students.
 I'm always touched that they still remember me.